awsdocs/amazon-ecs-developer-guide/doc_source/ECS_Windows.md

 ## Getting started with Windows containers<a name="windows-getting-started"></a>

-Work through a tutorial that guides you through getting Windows containers running on Amazon ECS with the Amazon ECS\-optimized Windows Server AMI in the AWS Management Console at [Getting started with the Amazon ECS console using Amazon EC2 Windows containers](ECS_Windows_getting_started.md)\.
+Work through a tutorial that guides you through getting Windows containers running on Amazon ECS with the Amazon ECS\-optimized Windows Server AMI in the AWS Management Console at [Getting started with Windows containers using the classic console](ECS_Windows_getting_started.md)\.